gradle/gradle/README.md

 This will create a minimal installation; just what's needed to run Gradle (i.e. no docs).
 Note that the `-Pgradle_installPath` denotes where to install to.

-You can then build a Gradle built project with this installation:
+You can then build a Gradle based project with this installation:

     /usr/local/gradle-source-build/bin/gradle «some task»